Skilled Independent Visa (Subclass 189)

 When lodging a visa application, you can include following family members in your visa application

-Overwhelmed with the visa requirements or have concerns regarding Expression of Interest?
-Don’t worry as we have got your back!
-Get in touch with our team of MARA professionals and be sure of getting everything in place.
+Not sure about your eligibility?
+Get in touch with our team of Registered Migration Agents and be sure of getting everything in place.

 DISCLAIMER: The information provided here is only for general understanding and does not constitute legal advice.
 We recommend to check for updated information with the Department of Home Affairs at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/skilled-independent-189